Global health champion Paul Farmer dies at 62

 In 2009, Farmer succeeded Kim as chair of the Department of Global Health and Social Medicine at Harvard Medical School.

-The same year he was named a UN deputy special envoy to Haiti, working with Bill Clinton.
+The same year he was named a UN deputy special envoy to Haiti, working with Clinton.

 Farmer held that position at the time of the island’s devastating 2010 earthquake, and soon was headed to Haiti on an airplane full of physicians.

-Farmer, a lifelong advocate for the poor Caribbean nation, co-founded the Institute for Justice and Democracy in Haiti.
+A lifelong advocate for that poor Caribbean nation, Farmer co-founded the Institute for Justice and Democracy in Haiti.

+Haitian Prime Minister Ariel Henry tweeted that he was “profoundly saddened” by the passing of a man he said was “a great friend of Haiti, whose works … continue to benefit its people.”

 In addition to Rwanda and Haiti, Partners in Health works in Kazakhstan, Lesotho, Liberia, Malawi, Mexico, Peru, Russia and Sierra Leone, as well as in Navajo communities in the United States.